Culture of Italy: Cinema

-The oldest European avant-garde cinema movement, Italian futurism, took place in the late 1910s.
-After a period of decline in the 1920s, the Italian film industry was revitalized in the 1930s with the arrival of sound film.
+After a period of decline in the 1920s, the Italian film industry was revitalised in the 1930s with the arrival of sound film.
 A popular Italian genre during this period, the Telefoni Bianchi, consisted of comedies with glamorous backgrounds.
-Calligrafismo was instead in a sharp contrast to Telefoni Bianchi-American style comedies and is rather artistic, highly formalistic, expressive in complexity and deals mainly with contemporary literary material.
-While Italy's Fascist government provided financial support for the nation's film industry, it also engaged in censorship, and thus many Italian films produced in the late 1930s were propaganda films.
+Calligrafismo was instead in a sharp contrast to Telefoni Bianchi-American style comedies and is rather artistic, highly formalistic, expressive in complexity, and deals mainly with contemporary literary material.
+Cinema was later used by Benito Mussolini, who founded Rome's renowned Cinecittà studio also for the production of Fascist propaganda until World War II.